Are you tired of feeling overwhelmed by anxiety?

 Anxiety can be defined as an emotion characterized by feelings of tension, worried thoughts, and physical changes.
 More broadly, we can think of anxiety as fear in the absence of obvious danger.

-These definitions focus both on the symptoms of anxiety and on the experience underlying these anxiety symptoms.
-Both of them need to be addressed during therapy in order to get to the root of your anxiety.
-The absence of an “obvious danger” makes it more puzzling and important to understand the root of this experience.
+This definition focuses both on the symptoms of anxiety and on the experience underlying these anxiety symptoms.
+Both of them need to be addressed during anxiety therapy in order to get to the root of your experience.

 We sometimes know our triggers and why they cause anxiety.
-Other times we may have an idea of what our triggers are, but feel confused about the intensity of our emotional reaction.
-And often we may not even know what is making us feel this way.
+Other times we may feel confused about the intensity of our emotional reaction - we may not even know what is making us feel this way.
 This is where psychodynamic therapy for anxiety, a form of anxiety treatment that gets to the root of the issues you’re dealing with, can help.
 Along with your therapist, you will be able to increase your awareness, make sense of your anxiety experiences, address its root causes, and find new ways to deal with challenges and stressors.

 Symptoms of Anxiety